 Such a system involves all sectors needed for the creative, intellectual, physical and spiritual development of a child.

-The ACDP focus on early childhood development is centred on three primary factors which are necessary for a child’s sustainable and effective development:
+The ACDP focus on early childhood development is centred on three primary factors necessary for a child’s sustainable and effective development:

 a) A sustainable nutritional programme